Thousands evacuated in India and Pakistan as Cyclone Biparjoy approaches

-BENGALURU, India (AP) — Pakistan’s army and civil authorities are planning to evacuate 80,000 people to safety along the southern coast, and thousands in neighboring India sought shelter ahead of Cyclone Biparjoy, which is forecast to slam ashore in the densely populated region later this week, officials said Tuesday.
+BENGALURU, India (AP) — Pakistan’s army and civil authorities are planning to evacuate 80,000 people to safety along the country’s southern coast, and thousands in neighboring India sought shelter ahead of Cyclone Biparjoy, officials said Tuesday.

 In India, thousands were evacuated from low-lying regions, including residents living within 5 kilometers (3 miles) of the coast in Gujarat.
-Those within 10 kilometers (6.2 miles) of the coast might be moved over the next two days if required, officials said.
+Those within 10 kilometers (6.2 miles) of the coast may have to be moved out over the next two days if required, officials said.

-“We have shifted 20,580 people from Gujarat’s coastal districts and moved them to relief camps where they will be provided with food, drinking water and other essential material,” said C. C. Patel, director of relief in the Gujarat state government.
+In Gujarat, C. C. Patel, director of relief in the state government, said 20,580 people from Gujarat’s coastal districts have been moved “to relief camps where they will be provided with food, drinking water” and other essentials.

 Fishermen in both countries have been asked to stay ashore and move their boats to safer locations.